xiaolongbytes/barbell-plates-calculator/README.md

     - Rename .js files to .jsx to prevent linting errors and file clarity
     - Lesson learned: use create-react-app first before creating the folder/repo to avoid having to move files around
 3. Installed [react-router](https://reactrouter.com/en/main) to handle SPA routing and followed their tutorial [mostly](#alterations-to-the-react-router-tutorial)
-4. Added ESLint and ESLint React to this project
+4. Added [ESLint](https://eslint.org/), [ESLint React](https://www.npmjs.com/package/eslint-plugin-react), and [Prettier](https://prettier.io/docs/en/integrating-with-linters.html) to this project
+    - ESLint is a linter
+    - Prettier fixes the styling errors
 5. Created pages and component folders not because they're necessary, but because I like the organization
 6. Create the pages files first to make sure the routing works, then created components to build up the pages, starting with the higher level components.